 - Ensuring analysis is impartial

-- Optimising website content - especially for your offline users
+- Optimizing website content - especially for your offline users

 To be able to fully rely on your data, you need to make sure that you don’t compromise on its quality.
 After all, you generate and collect data to have a fact-based decision-making process, so you better make sure you have one!